Title: The First Fifteen Lives of Harry August

 Author: Claire North

-Genres: Fantasy | Science Fiction
+Genres: Science Fiction | Speculative Fiction

-Read from May 14th to May 17th, 2017
+Read from Oct 22nd to November 11th, 2017